chiurane/data-scientist-nanodegree/disaster-response-project/readme.md

   3. A models component which trains a classifier on the data set and stores the results a pickle file that call be queried in realtime to show classification results.
 ## Getting Started
   - Files in the repository
-    |- app - this package contains the web app files \n
+    |- app - this package contains the web app files
     |--- templates
     |------ go.html - the query template for displaying results
     |------ master.html - the main page template
     |--- __init__.py - package marker
     |--- run.py - the file taht runs the web app, once this file is executed the web server is ready
     |--- utils.py - the utils file contains generic functions to be by all components including tokenize function
     |- data - this package contains the ETL components
     |--- __init__.py - package marker
     |--- disaster_categories.xls - the data file contains categories for training
     |--- disaster_messages.xls - the file contains disaster messages for training
     |--- DisasterResponse.db - when all the data clean-up is complete they are stored in this persistent storage
     |--- process_data.py - the script to clean-up data and load into the database
     |- models - this package contains the machine learning components
     |--- __init__.py - package marker
     |--- classifier.pkl - the model file produced once training is complete
     |--- train_classifier.py - this file contains the machine learning pipeline
     |- nltk.txt - contains the NLP dependencies in NLTK required to run the NLP features of the app
     |- Procfile - required by Heroku to run gunircon as the web server for the app
     |- requirements.txt - contains all the libraries required to run the application
   - Dependencies
       Python 3.7+: The core python language used throughout the project NumPy, SciPy, Pandas, Sciki-Learn: Machine Learning pipeline libraries